smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 ## Disabling the Lock Screen Manager

 Please note that a lock screen will be required by most OEMs.
 You can disable the lock screen manager, but you will then be required to implement your own logic for showing and hiding the lock screen.
 This is not recommended as the @![iOS]`SDLLockScreenConfiguration` !@ @![android]`LockScreenConfig`!@ adheres to most OEM lock screen requirements.
-However, if you must create a lock screen manager from scratch the library's lock screen manager can be disabled via the @![iOS]`SDLLockScreenConfiguration`!@ @![android]`LockScreenConfig`!@ as follows:
+However, if you must create a lock screen manager from scratch, the library's lock screen manager can be disabled via the @![iOS]`SDLLockScreenConfiguration`!@ @![android]`LockScreenConfig`!@ as follows:

 @![android]
 ```java